This term we will be learning…

 Science – Earth and Space

 During the Spring term, we will be exploring Earth and Space.
 We will be discovering the relationships between the Sun, Moon and Earth, with particular emphasis on the importance of Space exploration.
 We have an exciting opportunity where a mobile planetarium will be visiting us in school.
 This inflatable digital dome brings the 360° experience directly to the audience.
 Throughout the topic, we will be applying our statistics skills through looking at data and creating graphs and tables.
+We will be applying our knowledge of space in the second half term to create a descriptive piece of writing including factual information about the planets.

 Topic – Sailing the Waves